How long does ceramic coating last?

 What is the Polar Tint Ceramic Coating franchise?

 It's the ceramic coating service line of the Polar Tint franchise stack.
-Every Polar Tint shop runs ceramic coating alongside five other service lines from a single bay — automotive tint, PPF, ceramic coating, commercial film, residential film, and wraps & print — so operators capture the full revenue stack instead of specializing in just one.
+Every Polar Tint shop runs ceramic coating alongside five other service lines from a lean footprint — automotive tint, PPF, ceramic coating, commercial film, residential film, and wraps & print — so operators capture the full revenue stack instead of specializing in just one.

 How big is the US market for ceramic coating?